-When analysing these data, I transcribed all the comments on the sampled evaluation sheets for determining themes in order to be able to analyse them using thematic analysis (Braun & Clarke, 2006).
-The comments were linked to form themes, described later.
-127 evaluation form requested data in several formats:
+When analysing these data, I transcribed all the comments on the sampled evaluation sheets to determine themes and in order to be able to analyse them using thematic analysis (Braun and Clarke, 2006).
+The comments were linked to form themes, which are described later.